philippe-753/philippebergna.github.io/content/authors/admin/_index.md

     date_start: "2020-10-01"
     date_end: "2021-08-01"
     summary: |
       Took an AI master’s degree in my third year at University.

 # Work Experience
 work:
-  - position: "Researcher Scientist for AI safety and security"
+  - position: "Research Scientist for AI Safety and Security"
     company_name: "Advai"
-    date_start: "2024-04-01"
+    date_start: "2022-09-01"
-    date_end: ""
+    date_end: "2025-01-01"
     summary: |
       At Advai in London, selected from 1 out of 500 applicants, I advanced AI safety and security as a Research Scientist and Engineer by developing cutting-edge adversarial attacks for defense and facial verification systems, optimizing object detection through active learning, and leading model safety consultations, resulting in significant performance improvements and securing multimillion-pound contracts.
   - position: "Teacher Assistant"